expyriment.stimuli.Audio

 - wait_end(callback_function=None, process_control_events=True)

-Blocks until the audios is not playing anymore and only returns then.
+- Wait until audio has ended playing. - Blocks until the audios is not playing anymore and only returns then. - Parameters:

 - callback_functionfunction, optional